 Extensions modules are very handy where there are very specific high performance requirements or when you want to leverage an existing C/C++ library.
 There are a ton of high quality, high performance libraries already out there, why not take advantage of them in Python?

 The challenge for extension modules is that they are compiled specifically on the platform.
 You need a build chain available in addition to pip/Setuptools to get them configured in your Python environment.

 The AWS Lambda team has published the execution environment details in the documentation.
-So we know that our functions are executed on an Amazon Linux instance with Boto 3 available in addition to the standard library for Python 2.7.
+So we know that our functions are executed on an Amazon Linux instance with Boto 3 available in addition to the standard library for Python 2.7 or 3.6.